raspberrypi/documentation/remote-access/access-over-Internet/README.md

 ### Yaler.net

-[Yaler.net](https://yaler.net/) enables secure Web, SSH and VNC access to your Pi from anywhere.
+[Yaler.net](https://yaler.net/) enables secure web, SSH, and VNC access to your Pi from anywhere.

 The open source (Simplified BSD) YalerTunnel daemon is written in portable C.

-To remotely access your Pi via the Yaler relay infrastructure, [get started here](https://yaler.net/raspberrypi).
+To access your Pi remotely via the Yaler relay infrastructure, [get started here](https://yaler.net/raspberrypi).

 ### Losant